Code of Conduct

 B. No sanctions may be administered until the appeal process is complete.

 a.
-Any sanction requiring a completion date for the Respondent shall not be set earlier than two weeks after the Chief Academic Officer has ruled on an appeal.
+Any sanction requiring a completion date for the Respondent shall not be set earlier than two weeks after the Vice Chancellor of Academic Affairs has ruled on an appeal.

 c.
 If performing any sanction will hinder the Respondent's progress in current coursework, the respondent may request an extension to the due date.